zsylvester/stratigraph/README.md

 <img src="images/TWDB_17_1_exploded_view.png" width="600">

-The 4 Jupyter notebooks in [this folder](notebooks) illustrate the ways `stratigraph` can be used to visualize stratigraphy.
+The four Jupyter notebooks in [this folder](notebooks) illustrate the ways `stratigraph` can be used to visualize stratigraphy.

+For more details, see [this paper](https://doi.org/10.1016/j.earscirev.2024.104706).

 ## Requirements